 But first; did you know Bangkok is known as the Venice of the East?

-Where canals used to be more popular that roads?
+It is a place where canals used to be more popular than roads?

 Where houses on stilts were suspended over the water, and where locals could literally step outside and catch their dinner?